Chengdu–Chongqing railway: History

 He Long cuts the ribbon at the opening ceremony.

 In 1903, a railway line between Chengdu and Chongqing, the two biggest cities in Sichuan, was proposed by Huguang Viceroy Zhang Zhidong as part of a railway from Sichuan to Wuhan.
 Construction on this line began in 1909 and halted in 1911.
 Attempts to resume construction in 1936, by the China Development Finance Corporation, and in 1947 ended with the outbreak of the Sino-Japanese War and the Chinese Civil War.
 On December 31, 1949, shortly after the Chinese Communists captured Sichuan from the Nationalists, Secretary of the Southwest Bureau Deng Xiaoping proposed the building of the railway.
 Work began on June 15, 1950 and involved 30,000 People's Liberation Army troops and 10,000 civilian laborers.
 More than 400 private steel mills in Chongqing supplied steel for the line.
 The line was completed on June 13, 1952, and entered into trial operation on July 1, 1952.
 It was the first railway line built in China after the establishment of the People's Republic of China.

 In 1987, the Chengyu Line was fully electrified, raising annual carrying capacity from 6.1 million tons to 13 million.

 The opening of the Chengdu–Chongqing Expressway in 1995 drew passengers away from the railway.

 By 2008, the line was transporting 90 million tons of cargo and 70 million passengers per year.

 Passenger service

 As of 2021, the only remaining passenger service is a one train in each direction per day between Chongqing and Neijiang.

 Other rail lines between Chengdu and Chongqing

-After the opening of the Dazhou–Chengdu railway (达成铁路) (via Suining) in 1997, and the Suining–Chongqing Railway in 2006, another, shorter, railway route between Chengdu and Chongqing, via Suining (so-called 成遂渝铁路), 312 km long, appeared.
-Since 2009, high-speed CRH passenger trains run on that route.
+The opening of the Dazhou–Chengdu railway (via Suining) in 1997, and the Suining–Chongqing Railway in 2006, created another, shorter, railway route between Chengdu and Chongqing, via Suining (the so-called Chengdu–Suining–Chongqing railway), 312 km long.
+After 2009, high-speed CRH passenger trains ran on that route.

 The third railway line between the two cities, the Chengdu-Chongqing high-speed railway, completed on December 26, 2015, accommodates high-speed trains traveling at up to 350 km/h.
 Although it follows a route generally similar to that of the original Chengdu–Chongqing railway, it is significantly shorter due to the greater use of elevated sections and tunnels.